User Guide

 - Deletes the exercise specified by the

-of the routine in FitBook specified byROUTINE_INDEX
+EXERCISE_INDEXof the routine in FitBook specified byROUTINE_INDEX. - The

-refers to the index number shown in the displayed exercise routine list in the exercise panel. - The
+ROUTINE_INDEXrefers to the index number shown in the displayed exercise routine list in the exercise panel. - The

-refers to the index number shown in the displayed exercise routine list in the exercise panel. - Both
+EXERCISE_INDEXrefers to the index number shown in the displayed exercise routine list in the exercise panel. - Both

-must be a positive integer and a valid integer according to the list displayed 1, 2, 3, … - Both
+ROUTINE_INDEXandEXERCISE_INDEXmust be a positive integer and a valid integer according to the list displayed 1, 2, 3, … - Both

-must not contain signs +1, +2, +3, … - Both
+ROUTINE_INDEXandEXERCISE_INDEXmust not contain signs +1, +2, +3, … - Both

-must not be larger thanInteger.MAX_VALUE
+ROUTINE_INDEXandEXERCISE_INDEXmust not be larger thanInteger.MAX_VALUEi.e.
+2147483647

 Examples: